-These are the best GNOME Shell extensions available to install on Ubuntu — according to you!
+Behold the best GNOME Shell extensions available to install on Ubuntu — as voted for by you!

 The Best GNOME Shell Extensions

 1. Dash to Dock

 Dash to Dock takes the GNOME Dash — the ‘favourites bar’ that appears on the left-hand side of the screen in the Activities overlay — and transforms it into a desktop dock.

 And just like Plank, Docky or AWN you can add app launchers to Dash to Dock, rearrange them, and use them to minimise, restore and switch between app windows.

 Dash to Dock has many of the common “Dock” features you’d expect, including autohide and intellihide, a fixed-width mode, adjustable icon size, and custom themes.

 2. TopIcons Plus

 My biggest pet peeve with GNOME Shell is its legacy app tray that hides in the bottom left of the screen.
 All extraneous non-system applets, indicators and tray icons hide down here.